-Dermamelan vs Cosmelan: Which Melasma Peel Should You Actually Use?
+Dermamelan vs Cosmelan: Which Melasma Peel Is Right for You?

-Dermamelan and Cosmelan both target melasma with phase 1 clinic mask + phase 2 home cream.
+Dermamelan vs Cosmelan: clinic mask + home cream.
 Dermamelan is stronger.
-Here is who should choose each, with results and precautions.
+Who should pick each, with results, downtime, costs, and precautions.

 Quick Verdict